DNA Unzipping Transition: Introduction

 \subsection{Early history: DNA, melting, and molecular biology}

 In the aftermath of World War II, the openness created by the declassification of wartime scientific research ushered in a new era of discovery in Physics and Biology. (see Fig. \ref{fig:1}).
 Yet, this scientific renaissance was marked by a stark contradiction.
 The same state apparatus that facilitated unprecedented innovation also contributed to large-scale suffering, such as the Bengal famine of 1943.
-Engineered by colonial policy and wartime resource reallocation, the famine resulted in the deaths of an estimated three million people \cite{britan}.
-This dichotomy invites a sober reflection on the dual wartime legacies where scientific advancements emerged as a byproduct of militarized state agendas and as a force implicated in systemic human tragedies.
+Engineered by colonial policy and wartime resource reallocation, the famine resulted in the deaths of an estimated 3 million people \cite{britan}.
+This dichotomy invites a sober reflection on the dual legacies of wartime: scientific advancements emerging as byproducts of militarized state agendas, and systemic human tragedies that sustained those very systems.

 One immediate outcome of the post-war openness and declassification was the Lamb shift experiment measuring the ${2}{\textrm{S}}_{\frac{1}{2}}$-${2}{\textrm{P}}_{\frac{1}{2}}$ energy level splitting in hydrogen.
 These experiments were directly enabled by the advances in microwave technology \cite{lamb1,lamb11,lamb2,lamb3,lamb4}.
 The results marked the formal beginning of quantum field theory, particularly quantum electrodynamics (QED) and renormalization.
 The success of these experiments, combined with precision frequency control techniques, liberated from the constraints of wartime secrecy, laid the essential groundwork for the invention of the maser and, ultimately, the laser whose impact on science, technology, and everyday life cannot be overstated.
 These breakthroughs stand as examples of what scientific openness and sustained support can achieve \cite{maser}.